tizonia/tizonia-openmax-il/README.md

 The Tizonia project consists of a number of resources.

-### `tizonia`: audio player and streaming client/server ###
+### `tizonia`: music player and audio streaming client/server ###

-* Playback of audio formats from local media (supported formats: mp3, mp2, aac, vorbis, opus, pcm and flac encodings).
+* Playback of audio formats from local media (supported file formats: mp3, mp2, mpa, m2a, aac, ogg/vorbis, opus, wav, aiff, and flac).
+* Spotify client.
-* Icecast/shoutcast streaming server (supported formats: mp3).
+* ICEcast/SHOUTcast streaming server (supported formats: mp3).
-* Icecast/shoutcast streaming client (supported formats: mp3, aac, and opus).
+* ICEcast/SHOUTcast streaming client (supported formats: mp3, aac, and opus, more to be added in the future).
 * Deamon and command line modes (no GUI).
-* MPRIS D-BUS v2 media player remote control interface.
+* MPRIS D-BUS v2 media player remote control interface (work-in-progress).
-* Spotify streaming client.
-* Based on OpenMAX IL 1.2 (i.e. no gstreamer, libav, or ffmpeg needed for audio decoding).
+* Based on OpenMAX IL 1.2.
+No gstreamer, libav, or ffmpeg needed for audio decoding (although libav is currently used for probing of media files; this dependency will be removed soon ).
 * Written in C++.

+### An OpenMAX IL 1.2 based multimedia framework ###

-### 'libtizonia' : An OpenMAX IL 1.2 component framework ###
+1. 'libtizonia' : An OpenMAX IL 1.2 component framework

-* A library to help creating OpenMAX IL 1.2 plugins (encoders, decoders, parsers, sinks, etc, for audio/video/other).
+  * A C library for creating OpenMAX IL 1.2 plugins (encoders, decoders, parsers, sinks, etc, for audio/video/other).
   * Full support for OpenMAX IL 1.2 Base and Interop profiles.
-* Written in C.

-### 'libtizcore' : An OpenMAX IL 1.2 Core implementation ###
+2. 'libtizcore' : An OpenMAX IL 1.2 Core implementation

-* A library for discovery and dynamic loading of OpenMAX IL 1.2 plugins.
+  * A C library for discovery and dynamic loading of OpenMAX IL 1.2 plugins.
-* Support forall the OMX IL 1.2 standard Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.
+  * Support for all of the OMX IL 1.2 standard Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.
-* Written in C.

-### 'libtizplatform' : An OS abstraction/utility library ###
+3. 'libtizplatform' : An OS abstraction/utility library

-* A helper library written in C with wrappers and utilities for:
+  * A C library with wrappers and utilities for:
     * memory allocation,
     * threading and synchronization primitives,
     * evented I/O (via libev)